-5. Your new album, ‘Americas’ is doing really well with fans on both sides of the equator.
+5. Your album, ‘Americas’ did quite well with fans on both sides of the equator.
 What was the inspiration behind it?

 The experience of being able to play with musicians from Brazil, the United States and Canada was an opportunity to gain a new appreciation of the rich and different musical styles of the Americas.

 That was the beginning the process of composing and ultimately, the production of Americas.
 Many of the songs on the album were written while I played at popular Ipanema restaurant that was on the ground floor of Jazzmania.
 It was summertime and the place has a beautiful view of the beach at Ipanema to give me inspiration!